Maramataka at Wai-akatea Raataa Vine Reserve

 Mauri Ora - Productive energy.
 A time of abundance, wellness, connection and planting

 Mauri Rere - Powerful energy - A powerful time of high energy and unpredictability.
+It can also be overwhelming or unpredictable.

 What is Maramataka?